 Université Laval has one of the highest cross-sector research publication rates among universities in the U15 (Canada’s major research universities).
 Our researchers achieve excellence in collaboration with the private, hospital, and government sectors.

-Student satisfaction rating
+Student satisfaction index

-As a modern, transparent institution, Université Laval makes its financial statements accessible to the entire university community.
+As a modern, transparent institution, Université Laval makes its financial statements accessible to the entire University community.

 In recent years, the correlation between disposable income and expenses incurred has been maintained.